Some Important Things To Consider Prior To The Use Of Spray Foam Insulation

 While the advantages of spray foam are multifaceted—it can reduce energy costs, increase a home’s structural integrity, create a moisture barrier and prolong the life of an air conditioning unit—it can also cause a few small problems.

-There are pros and cons to this form of insulation, and it can be successful and a wonderful update to a home if the home is properly maintained and monitored.
+This form of insulation has pros and cons, and it can be successful and a wonderful update to a home if it is properly maintained and monitored.
 The homeowner must be vigilant, keep their crawlspace dry, monitor for leaks, stay up to date on their termite contracts, etc.

 That’s why it’s crucial to weigh the pros and cons of spray foam and hire a reputable business.
 The consumer must go with a licensed, insured company, and they need to provide referrals.
 My recommendation to anyone that wants to go and retrofit spray foam into an present building is to get an air-conditioning mechanic involved.